What is a content creator exactly?

 3. Infographics Content Creator

 Not everyone fancies written content.
 Did you know that 65% of people are visual learners?
 Yep, the majority of people learn through their eyes.
 It’s no surprise then that infographic content is popular.
 Expert content creators masterfully fuse images, charts, data, and a bit of text to come up with infographics.
-Infographics drive a lot of traffic and shares.
+Infographics drive a lot of organic traffic and shares.

 4. Digital Content Creator

 Finally, there’s the digital text content creator.
 A blog post is the most common type of content online users consume.
 Business blogs drive companies’ social media strategy.
 Statistics reveal 5+ million blog posts are published per day.
 Somebody has to write all those posts, right?
+Companies hire in-house staff or freelance bloggers to produce digital content for them.

 How Much Does A Content Creator Make?